 A Risk to Retirement

 For years the market environment has been too intoxicating for many investors to remain disciplined.
-However, the return of uncertainty in 2018 serves as a wake up call, especially for those nearing retirement.
+However, the return of uncertainty seen during the first quarter of 2020 serves as a wakeup call, especially for those nearing retirement.

 The problem with not having a well-diversified portfolio is that with only a limited amount of time to save for retirement, not every investor can wait for the “average” return of equities to make them whole after a market downturn.
 And many fail to realize that it’s not only about the loss of monetary resources, but also the loss of time in which to make them back.